 I was very surprised to find out how easy it was to make homemade pasta dough, and also shocked about how fresh it tasted.
 There’s still times when you want the hardier, al dente texture of the boxed pastas.
 Fresh pasta isn’t objectively better than boxed, but it is amazing and a must try if you haven’t already.

 My girlfriend and I learned how to make this at a pasta class from a local store.
 We’re no pros and it was still pretty easy on the first go!
 We’ve since made many batches of this pasta, tweaked recipes, and experimented with colored pastas, vegetable pastas, extruded pastas, and even drying pasta (those recipes on the way soon!).
-You could easily use fettuccine from this for a garlic noodles recipe too.

 Weigh out ingredients

 If you want consistency in your pasta the only way to achieve that is to use a scale to measure your ingredients.
 If using volumetric scoops for flour, it compacts, eggs vary in size, and you can’t accurately measure out egg whites vs egg yolks.